It’s a wonderful time to eat (and drink) in Fort Worth. There are so many new and unusual eateries opening up all over town – here’s a taste of a few!

 Malai Kitchen’s third restaurant provides an upscale combo of Vietnamese and Thai cooking.

-Twigs Bistro & Martini Bar is the first Texas location of the mostly western states chain, and the menu packs a little of everything, including gluten-free options, crab mac ’n’ cheese, a glorious variety of salads, and, as promised, martinis!
+Twigs Bistro & Martini Bar is the first Texas location of the mostly-western-state chain, and the menu packs a little of everything, including gluten-free options, crab mac ’n’ cheese, a glorious variety of salads, and, as promised, martinis!

 B&B Butchers is a takeout or dine-in place; you can get almost any kind of beef imaginable, and the Booze-n-Bites happy hour menu offers sliders (oyster, beef, or meatball), pizza, antipasti and cheese, and a darling mini-beef Wellington.